junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Dean," Cas's voice says softly next to him.
 "You need to lie down."

 Dean opens his eyes, finding his left arm numb under his head's weight.
 He's fallen asleep half-way reading a spell book.
-Half a dozen empty bottles scatter on the desk around him.
+Half a dozen empty bottles are scattered on the desk around him.
 Cas watches him with worried eyes.

 "You need to rest," Cas says again, taking his hand back.
 "I'm sorry to wake you, but this is bad for your spine."